Eating Disorder Treatment in Wylie, TX

 Signs of Anorexia

-Major signs of anorexia include (but not limited to):
+Major signs of anorexia include (but are not limited to):

 - Significant decrease in typical food intake